 The consequences of a sensitive saddle position

 A sensitive saddle position can cause considerable discomfort and pain for the horse.
-This can lead to behavioral problems, resistance, and a drop in performance when riding or engaging in other activities.
-Persistent pressure, rubbing or an improper saddle fit can cause pain and muscle tension in the horse's back, withers and loins.
-Over time, this can lead to stiffness, limited flexibility, and even muscular imbalances or injuries.
+This can lead to behavioral problems, resistance and a decrease in performance when riding or other activities.
+Sustained pressure, friction, or improper saddle fit can cause pain and muscle tension in the horse's back, withers, and loins.
+Over time, this can lead to stiffness, reduced flexibility, and even muscular imbalances or injuries.

-Constant rubbing, chafing or pressure can cause skin irritation, e.g. B. Saddle sores, chafing or hair loss.
-In more severe cases, they can develop open sores or infections that require veterinary attention and longer recovery periods.
+Constant rubbing, chafing or pressure can cause skin irritation, e.g. saddle sores, chafing or hair loss.
+In more severe cases, open wounds or infections may occur, requiring veterinary treatment and extended recovery periods.

-Horses that are uncomfortable with an ill-fitting saddle or a sensitive saddle position may exhibit behavioral problems in response to the pain or discomfort.
-These can include bucking, rearing, swerving or resisting, making training and riding lessons challenging and potentially dangerous for both horse and rider.
+Horses that are uncomfortable due to an ill-fitting saddle or sensitive saddle position may exhibit behavioral problems in response to the pain or discomfort.
+This can include bucking, rearing, bolting or resisting, making training and riding lessons challenging and potentially dangerous for horse and rider.

-Horses with a sensitive saddle area may struggle to perform at their best due to discomfort and pain.
-Their range of motion, willingness to work, and overall performance may be impaired, limiting their ability to excel in a variety of disciplines.
-Chronic saddle-related discomfort can contribute to long-term health problems such as back pain, muscle wasting, or even skeletal abnormalities.
-These conditions can have a profound effect on the general well-being and longevity of the horse.
+Horses with a sensitive saddle position may have difficulty performing at their best due to discomfort and pain.
+Their range of motion, willingness to work, and overall performance may be impaired, limiting their ability to excel in various disciplines.
+Chronic saddle-related discomfort can contribute to long-term health problems such as back pain, muscle wasting or even skeletal abnormalities.
+These diseases can have a lasting impact on the horse’s general well-being and longevity.

-The area where the saddle sits, including the withers, back and loin, has a complex structure of bones, muscles, nerves and blood vessels.
-This area is prone to pressure, friction, and heat build-up, which can lead to discomfort, pain, and even injury if not treated properly.
+The area on which the saddle sits, including the withers, back and loins, has a complex structure of bones, muscles, nerves and blood vessels.
+This area is susceptible to pressure, friction, and heat buildup, which can lead to discomfort, pain, and even injury if not treated properly.